-Alright, New York.
-The holiday displays are up, so you know what’s next!
-Get the season started right with some of the city’s (and in some cases, the world’s) best and brightest tree lighting celebrations.
-Bundle up and head out to these events — many of which feature food, performances and more — to set the tone for a festive season.
+Some cities have one big Christmas tree lighting or celebration.
+But New York doesn’t play that way.
+The Big Apple hosts more than a few, and yeah, you could say they’re biggest and brightest, too.
+Bundle up and head out to these NYC holiday events — many of which are free and feature food, performances and more — to set the tone for a festive season.
 (Check out the NYC Parks Department’s listings for local lightings in more neighborhoods throughout the city.)
 And don’t forget—NYC hosts some awesome menorah lightings too!
-Click here for our list of family-friendly Hanukkah events!

 Winter’s Eve at Lincoln Square

-Hosted by the Lincoln Square Business Improvement District, the 19th annual Winter’s Eve at Lincoln Square is one of New York’s largest outdoor holiday festivals — with programming held inside as well.
-The evening begins with lighting of the Upper West Side Holiday Tree in Dante Park at Broadway & 63rd Street, and continues with free kids entertainment and activities galore.
-Music, jugglers, stilt-walkers, processional groups and more will take to the sidewalks for a festive evening alongside great bites provided by 30+ local restaurants and activities from dozens of local stores.
+One of the first, and biggest free celebrations of the season, this indoor/outdoor event Hosted by the Lincoln Square Business Improvement District, is now in its 20th year!
+The 2019 Winter’s Eve at Lincoln Square begins with lighting of the Upper West Side Holiday Tree in Dante Park at Broadway & 63rd Street, and continues with free kids entertainment and activities galore.
+This year's headliner is Ronnie Spector and The Ronnettes, and Twinkle, a bilingual pop artist for kids, will headline Kids Central.
+(Twinkle's act is a colorful, high-energy pop concert that fuses education, language, arts and pop culture.)
+Plus: arts and crafts, live music and dance performances, ice sculpture carving and and more are on hand for a festive evening alongside great bites provided by 30+ local restaurants and activities from dozens of local stores.
 Click here to see all the kid-friendly happenings.
 Also of note: New York Cares will be doing a winter coat drive during the fest: bring your new or gently-used coats to Dante Park to donate them.